mrpatrick1991/helium-itm-classifier/README.md

 # helium-itm-classifier

-classify connections on the Helium IOT network using the ITM model
+Detect spoofed connections on the Helium IOT network using the ITM model and https://github.com/JayKickliter/geoprop-py.